Jean Cocteau – Illustrated autograph poem – “Uccello”.

 She's a bird

-Bird of them
+Bird of the islands

 Cruel scissors

-Cutting eyelashes
+Cutting the eyelashes

-Rain that never sits
+Rain that never sat

 Rainwater